-- 4.1 At Truro High School the main areas of difficulty for pupils include: - Specific Learning Difficulties (SpLD) or dyslexia; - Slow processing speed; - Dyspraxia or Developmental Co-ordination Disorder (DCD); - Asperger's Syndrome; - Mild language disorder; - Sensory impairment; - AD(H)D. - 4.2 Some pupils will fall into more than one category.
+- 4.1 At Truro High School the main areas of difficulty for pupils include: - Specific Learning Difficulties (SpLD), dyslexia, dyspraxia or Developmental Coordination Disorder (DCD), dyscalculia; - Autistic Spectrum Disorder; - Mild language disorder; - Sensory processing difficulties; - ADHD. - 4.2 Some pupils will fall into more than one category.
 Some pupils may need a short burst of learning support, whereas for others good support while in the Prep School means that they will fall simply into a monitoring category in the Senior School.
 Some pupils may need specialist lessons throughout their time at Truro High School.
 Support is organised in response to need and is flexible throughout a pupil's time at the School.
 It is offered in small groups and on an individual basis according to the requirements of the pupil.
-There is a supplementary charge for support lessons. - 4.3 While the School provides support and specialist teaching to pupils who demonstrate a learning difficulty and/or additional need, Truro High School is not staffed to support pupils with moderate, advanced or complex educational, physical, medical or psychological difficulties. - 4.4 The School does not currently have any pupils on the register with Education, Health and Care Plans (EHCPs) but would aim to support such a pupil, both educationally and in terms of welfare, providing the prospective pupil does not have advanced or complex needs, and meets the academic standard detailed in the Admissions Policy.
+There is a supplementary charge for support lessons. - 4.3 While the School provides support and specialist teaching to pupils who demonstrate a learning difficulty and/or additional need, Truro High School is not staffed to support pupils with moderate, advanced or complex educational, physical, medical or psychological difficulties.

+4.4 The School does not currently have any pupils on the register with Education, Health and Care Plans (EHCPs) but would aim to support such a pupil, both educationally and in terms of welfare, providing the prospective pupil does not have advanced or complex needs, and meets the academic standard detailed in the Admissions Policy.
 Where the local authority determines that a pupil with an EHCP should be placed in Truro High School the LA remains responsible for the legal and financial provision specified in the EHCP, which may include payment of school fees.
 EHCPs are reviewed annually.